Red Barked Tree: Reception

-The New Zealand Herald gave the record four stars out of five, stating, "aside from disconcerting lyrics throughout which are droll and sometimes sharply witty there are blasts of their more recent musical menace here too: "Two Minutes" is a mad but disciplined guitar thrash; "Moreover" and "Smash" are crafted metallic pop; the brooding "Down to This" rides on electrostatic and repeated guitar and keyboard phrases.
-Smart, sharp, approachable and economic Wire again give art-rock a very good name."
-The Kansas City Star commented, "virtually all aspects of Wire's varied history are covered: creating a stylistic best-of composed of new material.
+The New Zealand Herald gave the record four stars out of five, stating that "aside from disconcerting lyrics throughout which are droll and sometimes sharply witty – there are blasts of their more recent musical menace here too: 'Two Minutes' is a mad but disciplined guitar thrash; 'Moreover' and 'Smash' are crafted Erasehead-grind metallic pop; the brooding 'Down to This' rides on electrostatic and repeated guitar and keyboard phrases.
+Smart, sharp, approachable and economic, Wire again give art-rock a very good name."
+The Kansas City Star commented, "virtually all aspects of Wire's varied history are covered, creating a stylistic best-of composed of new material.
 It may be the band's best work since 1979's 154. [...]
-If influence were sufficient currency to buy one's way into the Rock and Roll Hall of Fame Wire would be a contender.
-You can count bands as diverse as R.E.M., Guided By Voices, the Manic Street Preachers, Minor Threat and the Cure as among those who confess a fondness for Wire that demonstrates inspiration.
-Red Barked Tree shows that Wire can be a sustained influence–it's a most worthy addition to the band's estimable catalog."
-The Independent gave the album a 4-star rating: "on this showing, the feral rage of [Wire's] punk youth has matured into a pleasingly-poised disaffection with no loss of acuity," while The Guardian, reviewing a live performance, concluded that Red Barked Tree "sees Wire operating at full strength.
-Theirs are succinct and eloquent songs.
-In a long career Wire continue to deal in short, sharp shocks."
-The review by Tim Klingbiel on Australian music website FasterLouder noted, "From seething political references to prophetic statements about the environment Red Barked Tree deals with a range of subjects in a magnificently compelling and thought provoking way.
-The record serves as an indication that Wire have returned to form in a massive way and remain just as relevant today as they were 35 years ago".
+If influence were sufficient currency to buy one's way into the Rock and Roll Hall of Fame, Wire would be a contender.
+You can count bands as diverse as R.E.M., Guided By Voices, the Manic Street Preachers, Minor Threat and the Cure as among those who confess a fondness for Wire that extends to inspiration.
+Red Barked Tree demonstrates that Wire can be a sustained influence; it's a most worthy addition to the band's estimable catalog."
+The Independent gave the album a 4-star rating, stating that "on this showing, the feral rage of [Wire's] punk youth has matured into a pleasingly poised disaffection, with no loss of acuity," while The Guardian, reviewing a live performance, concluded that Red Barked Tree sees Wire "operating at full strength.
+Theirs are succinct and eloquent songs; in a long career Wire continue to deal in short, sharp shocks."
+The review by Tim Klingbiel on Australian music website FasterLouder noted that from "seething political references to prophetic statements about the environment.
+Red Barked Tree deals with a range of subjects in a magnificently compelling and thought provoking way", adding that the record "serves as an indication that Wire have returned to form in a massive way, and remain just as relevant today as they were 35 years ago".
 By contrast, longtime music critic Robert Christgau remarked in a two-star review, "Even formalists get the grays, well – especially formalists."
-AllMusic reviewer "j. poet" considered the album "another strong effort," writing, "While Wire is still making music that shatters expectations after 30 years they're sounding a lot like the mainstream rockers they once despised."
+AllMusic reviewer "j. poet" considered the album "another strong effort", but commented, "While Wire is still making music that shatters expectations, after 30 years they're sounding a lot like the mainstream rockers they once despised."
 Mojo placed the album at number 48 on its list of the "Top 50 Albums of 2011".
 Classic Rock reviewer John Doran awarded the album 8 points out of 10 and defined it as "yet another post-80s success of Wire."